Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-K1JZu9ulqAY.md

 ### Transcript

-> how are we able to save the file so small in megabit size it's because the there's we're using hella compression that's how we're doing it um a lot of compression that's pretty much it
+> how are we able to save the file so small in megabit size it's because the there's we're using hella compression that's how we're doing it, a lot of compression that's pretty much it